 With our 33 self-contained air-conditioned 4 star chalets, luxury spa chalets, park homes, camping and caravan sites, backpacker's lodge and spectacular tropical pool we cater for your every need.

-The resort has a wireless high speed Internet hotspot, offering internet service facilities to all guests with wireless technology, making it easy to stay connected on your holiday.
+The resort has wireless Internet hotspots, offering internet service facilities to all guests with wireless technology, making it easy to stay connected on your holiday.
 We even cater for the dog lovers by allowing your best friend to stay with you in our camping and caravan sites.
 What more could you want.
 With a warm, friendly and family atmosphere this is the place to let yourself go.

 Air travel.
 Nearby is Learmonth Airport with direct flights daily which can be booked online to fly from Perth to Learmonth.
 A shuttle bus meets each flight.
 A shuttle bus can be booked at the airport for convenient transport to and from Exmouth.